 Pacific Coast Horseshoeing School is a purpose built institution.
 Careful thought was put into designing a facility which best serves students and their education.
 The forge area is designed to accommodate both horses and space for each student to have his or her own dedicated space including an anvil, forge and tools.
 The classroom is climate controlled and is equipped with modern audio visual technology for multi-formatted learning.

-Dormitories are available for $70/week.
+Dormitories are available.
 The dormitory offers 1500 square feet of common area (Kitchen, Dining and Lounging areas).
 For entertainment we provide cable TV, video games, a pool table and free Wi-Fi.
 To ensure your comfort dorms have central heat and air.
 The kitchen is furnished with all utensils and appliances to allow students to save money by purchasing food and preparing their own meals.

 Pacific Coast Horseshoeing School is centrally located in Northern California, in the town of Plymouth which is in Amador County.
 The California weather is condusive to horseshoeing year round.
 Summers are dry rather than humid, and winters are typically mild with no snow.
 The school's convenient location provides students with a diverse range of activities for their leisure time: